China-UK-ZSL/Resources_for_KZSL/README.md

 #### Ontological Schemas

 Each ontological schema is saved in two formats:
-- the original ontology file ended with `.owl`
+- the original ontology file ended with `.owl`, it can be directly viewed using ontology editors such as Protege.
 - the RDF triples saved in CSV files as in ZS-IMGC, the triples are transformed from the ontology according to W3C OWL to RDF graph mapping.